 Understanding ROI (return on investment) of your marketing efforts is vital for your business.
 Knowing where the lead originated from is one part of the sales process but knowing which leads become sales-ready and end up paying for your services or products is key to understanding where your focus should be put.

-In the meantime, we have already implemented some of the channel reporting in Outfunnel that helps you identify campaigns and traffic sources leading to new sales opportunities and closed revenue.
+Here's how you can identify campaigns and traffic sources leading to new sales opportunities and closed revenue:

 In the example below you can see that the google.com / organic channel has created the newest opportunities in absolute terms, but google.com / cpc is the best-converting source of leads.